azuryte5/the-gathering-ORM/README.md

 Begin by running mysql and adding database, table and seed To start app run:  ```npm start```

+doesn't have a frontend
+Have to use insomnia/local host to see.
+Can it GET for all of each

 Choose options in menu

 <!---Make sure you uncomment this next itme>